 Saddam's WMD went to Syria...

-One year ago, this column first reported that Allied Forces would be unlikely to discover Saddam's WMD stores in Iraq -- that the UN Security Council's foot-dragging had provided Saddam with plenty of time to export his biological and nuclear WMD.
-Back then, I wrote, "There is a substantial body of intelligence supporting our position that Iraq shipped some or all of its biological and nuclear WMD stores to Syria and Lebanon's heavily fortified Bekaa Valley."
-In December, a senior-level intelligence source confirmed again that much of Iraq's WMD had, in fact, been moved to and through Syria.
+One year ago, this column first reported that Allied Forces would be unlikely to discover Saddam’s WMD stores in Iraq – that the UN Security Council’s foot-dragging had provided Saddam with plenty of time to export his biological and nuclear WMD.
+Back then, I wrote, “There is a substantial body of intelligence supporting our position that Saddam shipped Iraq’s chemical, biological (weapons-grade anthrax) and nuclear WMD stores and components to Syria and into Lebanon’s heavily fortified Bekaa Valley, for points beyond.”
+In December, a senior-level intelligence source confirmed again that much of Iraq’s WMD had, in fact, been moved to and through Syria.

-This week, there was, for the first time, official public confirmation of our report.
-(In case you missed it as the Leftmedia's lead story, don’t fret; we missed it too.)
+This week, there was, for the first time, official confirmation of our report.
 Retired Air Force Lt.
-Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Imagery and Mapping Agency, told reporters that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.
+Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Imagery and Mapping Agency, confirmed that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.